 a.
-The project is a housing development that contains at least one of the features described in Section 65915(b) of the State Density Bonus Law to qualify for a density bonus, and all other eligibility requirements as described in Government Code Section 65915(c) have been met because the project provides 10 low-income units (comprising approximately 24.4% of the 41-unit base project), which will be affordable to low-income households earning up to 80% of Area Medium Income (AMI) in perpetuity;
+The project is a housing development that contains at least one of the features described in Section 65915(b) of the State Density Bonus Law to qualify for a density bonus, and all other eligibility requirements as described in Government Code Section 65915(c) have been met because the project is a 100% affordable housing project, which will be affordable to low-income households earning up to 60% of Area Medium Income (AMI) in perpetuity.

 b.
-The project has provided sufficient affordable units or otherwise meets the eligibility requirements for the density bonus as described in Section 65915(f) of the State Density Bonus Law because the project provides 10 low-income affordable units, which makes the project eligible for a 50% State Density Bonus.
-Pursuant to the City's Density Bonus Program Guidelines, the applicable density bonus is applied to the San Antonio Precise Plan and General Plan permitted maximum FAR of 1.85, which provides enough bonus area for 21 bonus units to be added to the base project, for a total of 62 residential units;
+The project has provided sufficient affordable units or otherwise meets the eligibility requirements for the density bonus, as described in Section 65915(f) of the State Density Bonus Law, because the project provides a 100% affordable housing project, making the project eligible for an 80% State Density Bonus, of which the applicant is requesting a 1.2% density bonus translating to one bonus unit;

 c.
-The project meets the eligibility requirements for reduced parking ratios as described in Section 65915(b) of the State Density Bonus Law because the project site is located within one-half mile of a major transit stop (San Antonio Caltrain Station), as defined in Section 21155(b) of the Public Resources Code, and there is unobstructed access to the major transit stop.
-Therefore, the City may not require more than 0.5 parking space per residential unit, inclusive of parking for persons with a disability and residential guests;
+The project meets the eligibility requirements for reduced parking ratios, as described in Section 65915(b) of the State Density Bonus Law, because the project site is located within one-half mile of a major transit stop (Mountain View Transit Center), as defined in Section 21155(b) of the Public Resources Code.
+Therefore, the City may not require more than 0.5 parking space per residential unit, inclusive of accessible parking spaces and residential guests, for which this project complies;